An awesome vision doesn’t magically save a broken brand, but it’s at the core of every great one.

 People can rent anything from a couch to a castle in 8000 cities around the world, and while you’re staying in someone else’s home, you are essentially immersed in the local life!

-Lesson to learn: Travelers demand authentic and new experiences, which Airbnb has tapped on perfectly.
-Make sure to tap on what your customers really want, and angle your product and vision to fulfil that need.
+The lesson to learn: Travelers demand authentic and new experiences, which Airbnb has tapped on perfectly.
+Make sure to tap on what your customers really want, and angle your product and vision to fulfill that need.